eoyan/resume/README.md

 # resume
-Practice of version control system and mark-up language.
+- Practice of version control system and mark-up language.
+- replace